codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

 ### Pull Requests from comments

-Pull Requests from comments are supported for all Git providers, for private and public repositories.
+Pull Requests from comments are supported for all Git providers, for both private and public repositories.
 There are two options:
 * **Pull request comment added (restricted)**
   This option triggers an event only when the PR comments are made by repository owners or collaborators.